michiya/azure-storage-logging/README.rst

         logger.error('error message')

-    And it will create the log entities, that have the extra properties in addition to the regular property *message*, to the table like this:
+    And it will create the log entities, that have the extra properties in addition to the regular property *message*, into the table like this:

     +--------------+-----------+----------------+----------+-----------+---------------+
     | PartitionKey | RowKey    | Timestamp      | hostname | levelname | message       |